brev/numenta-web/numenta.com/pages/blog/2014/07/15/detecting-anomalies-in-stock-volumes.md

 I’m writing this post a week after this event, and the press has had some time to catch up.
-There are a few speculative reasons for this price spike, including a change in management [1], the launch of a new 3d scanner for the iPad [2], and news of recent advancements in medical-grade 3D printing which will allow for antibiotic-infused implants [3].
+There are a few speculative reasons for this price spike, including a change in management<sup>[1]</sup>, the launch of a new 3d scanner for the iPad<sup>[2]</sup>, and news of recent advancements in medical-grade 3D printing which will allow for antibiotic-infused implants<sup>[3]</sup>.
 This is pretty exciting news, all of which I likely wouldn’t have noticed if it weren’t for Grok.

 [1] http://www.marketnewscall.com/volume-buzzers-3d-systems-corporation-nyseddd-ezchip-semiconductor-ltd-nasdaqezch/1231261/